 A nonexistent history isn’t a reason to turn a tenant away immediately, but a positive history is a better sign you’ve found a good one.

 This factor should be obvious.
 For a tenant to pay you reliably, he needs a stable and trustworthy source of income.
 Ask where your tenant is currently employed and how long they’ve been working there.
 You’ll want to make sure the person makes enough money to afford the rent you plan to charge since the longer they’ve been in the current position, the more they are likely to remain there for the foreseeable future, thus making them able to pay the rent.
-You may also want to ask about the tenant’s previous employment history and look for any signs of volatility that could concern you.
+According to this Tampa property management company you may also want to ask about the tenant’s previous employment history and look for any signs of volatility that could concern you.

 Goals And Life Plans